 CODART fosters international cooperation in the areas of exhibitions, research and publications through its activities.
 Projects and exhibitions relating to artists such as Rembrandt, Rubens and Vermeer ultimately reach millions of people worldwide.
 It is therefore not surprising that CODART, which was founded in 1998, has attained such a prominent position within the international museum community.

 How is CODART funded?

-CODART is supported by: the Dutch Ministry of Education, Culture and Science, incidentally the Dutch Ministry of Foreign Affairs, and -incidentally- by the Ministry of the Flemish Community.
-Special projects receive supplementary subsidies from organizations such as the Prince Bernhard Cultural Foundation and the Mondriaan Foundation.
+CODART is supported by the Dutch Ministry of Education, Culture and Science via the Netherlands Institute for Art History (RKD), which is also CODART’s main cooperating partner.
+The RKD also offers office spaces to CODART.
+Special projects receive supplementary subsidies from organizations such as the Prince Bernhard Cultural Foundation, the Mondriaan Fund and the Dioraphte Foundation.
 In addition to its members, CODART is supported by donors and sponsors through the Friends of CODART Foundation and the American Friends of CODART Fund.
-CODART’s headquarters are located in the Netherlands Institute for Art History (RKD), which is also its cooperating partner.

 CODART offers various platforms for the exchange of international expertise on Dutch and Flemish masters.

 CODART’s annual congress is a unique event for members, who gather from all over the world to share insights and find partners for new exhibitions.
 The congress themes and workshops focus on issues related to curatorial work within a broad, topical and international framework.
 The CODARTfocus meetings are comprehensive sessions in which curators show their collections, open their stores, and discuss their exhibitions with their colleagues from all corners of the compass.